 From the girl-boss power look to a night out ensemble, it helps to have a killer heel.
-But are those heels killer on your body?
-What does a stiletto really do to your poor feet?
+But are those stilettos killer on your body?
+What do heels really do to your poor feet?

 When wearing heels, your posture changes in order to keep you balanced, forcing your spine out of its natural alignment.
 Your chest and lower back is pushed forward which can cause back and hip pain.

 I’ve had patients (typically older ladies who have been wearing heels for years!) tell me that their feet hurt only when they’re wearing flats rather than heels.
 That’s because consistently wearing heels can cause fibers in your calf muscles to shorten and stiffen your Achilles tendon over time.
 When you then wear flats, you’re forcing your tendon to stretch more than it’s used to.
 The repeated pressure on your toes and ball of your foot can also lead to a stress fracture.